 Can I increase my milk supply with supplements?

 If you want a boost increasing milk supply, there are several galactagogues on the market.
 Fenugreek is safe and effective and can be found in most areas.
 Make sure you are talking a quality brand like Nature's Herbs or Natures way in an appropriate quantity.
 You should take 600-626 mg capsules that only contain Fenugreek.
 This normally increases milk supply in about 48 hours.
 If you are an average size mom, you should take three capsules, three times daily so 9 per day.
 Plus size moms can take up to 5 600-626 mg capsules per dosage for a total of 15 per day.
-Make sure you are not getting loose stools and check milk supply after 3 days by nursing the first session in the morning and then double pumping with a good quality double pump like the Hygeia EnJoye LBI, Spectra S2, or the Ameda Purely Yours breast pump for 15 minutes.
-If you don't own a quality pump, hospital grade breast pump rentals are available monthly for delivery nationwide.
+Make sure you are not getting loose stools and check milk supply after 3 days by nursing the first session in the morning and then double pumping with a good quality double pump like the Hygeia EnJoye LBI, Spectra S2, or the Ameda Finesse Breast Pump for 15 minutes.

 You should be yielding 2.5 oz per lb of baby's body weight per day.
 To calculate if you are making the appropriate amount take your baby's weight for example 8 lb multiply by 2.5 which in this case would equal 20 oz per day.
 Then divide by 8 times per day for a baby under 6 months.
 This means from both breasts you should be making 2.5 oz for an 8 lb baby.
 Here is a link to a page where you will find to an easy to read milk intake feeding supply chart.